draddo11/100-days-of-code/r1-log.md

 read css visual dictionary aand eloquentjs
 ## R1D57
 today i got the Git course on IBM and got the badge will do some more reading on eloquentjs and you dont know js before bed time
+## R1D58
+Gone throughthe css visual dictionary and read a little on node js from ibm (finally a server side framework), downloaded video resources on jquery